aiidateam/aiida-tutorials/docs/sections/getting_started/basics.md

 ```

 The first is description of the calculation, which explains that it adds two numbers together.
-Then there are the inputs, of which 3 are required: the `code` to be used to add the numbers up, and the two numbers (`x` and `y`) to add.
+Then there are the inputs, of which 2 are required: the two numbers (`x` and `y`) to add.
+The `code` used to add the two numbers is technically not required, since AiiDA comes with features to import completed `Calcjob`s without running them.
+Below we will be running fresh calculations, so we'll have to provide the `code` as well.
 Finally, note the `sum` among the outputs, which contains the result of the addition.

 Now that we understand what our `CalcJob` does and what it needs, let's see what we need to do to run it.